Dollar tree Pizza Pan crafts

-For my pizza pan I used Mod Podge, napkins, one stem of dollar tree lavender.
-I had the pretty rose magnet, and the little bee tack.
+For my pizza pan, I used Mod Podge, napkins, one stem of dollar tree lavender.
+I had the pretty rose magnet and the little bee tack.

 The Dollar tree had some of the prettiest napkins that were scalloped.
 I knew exactly what I wanted to do.
 I love using napkins to Mod podge just about anything.
 How to Mod Podge on wood using napkins HERE.

 First I painted my pizza pan using chalky paint.
-You want to use a chalky paint in lieu of acrylic.
+You want to use chalky paint in lieu of acrylic.
 The chalky paint adheres well.
 I let that dry for about an hour.

 Second, I painted half my pan with Mod Podge, then adhered the napkin, and lightly painted over it, and ran my finger over it gently to get out most creases.
 Again, no perfection is needed in this project.
 You can use fabric, a placemat, even contact paper.
-Or simply paint it, stencil, use a cricket, or hand paint if you are good at that.
+Or simply paint it, stencil, use a cricket, or hand painted if you are good at that.
 I am NOT!

 I am thinking about making some pretty jars using these napkins as well.
-I think they would turn out great and almost look hand painted.
+I think they would turn out great and almost look hand-painted.

 My pizza pan went our pantry door.
 It was simple, fun, and of course for me, therapeutic.
 I love working with Mod Podge most.
 That sticky glue feeling on my fingers, I just can’t explain why I like it.
 HA..maybe I am just strange.

 Have a great day.

 The winter snowman is the cutest.
 All Dollar Tree.
 Painted pizza pan, sharpie, felt, gloves, hat snowflakes and buttons.
 Get crafty and make your own.